schoi1337/schoi1337.github.io/_posts/2025-04-27-How I Built My CyberSecurity Portfolio Blog From Scratch.md

 > The Original Dark Poole Theme
 ![The Original Dark Poole Theme](/assets/images/Pasted image 20250428152005.png)

-> My customized Dark Poole theme
+> My customized Dark Poole theme in the early days
 ![My Customized Dark Poole Theme](/assets/images/image.png)

 ## Refactoring the Codebase

 While customizing the Dark Poole theme, I realized that cosmetic changes alone weren’t enough.

 To make the blog sustainable and easier to maintain, I decided to refactor the codebase early on.

-I focused on modularizing layouts and includes, cleaning up the directory structure, and simplifying the CSS and navigation logic.
+I focused on modularizing `_layouts` and `_includes`, cleaning up the directory structure, and simplifying the CSS and navigation logic.

-A more detailed breakdown of this refactoring process can be found [here](/projects/2025/04/28/Refactoring-My-Blog-for-Long-Term-Growth.md).
+A more detailed breakdown of this refactoring process can be found [here](https://schoi1337.github.io/projects/2025/04/28/Refactoring-My-Blog-for-Long-Term-Growth.html).

 ## SEO and Visibility